The Applicant Guide: Tank-mix recommendations on product labels

 Applying for positive tank-mixes on the authorised label

-Positive tank-mix recommendations may only be added to the product label following evaluation of the above data as part of an application to CRD.
+Positive tank-mix recommendations may only be added to the product label following evaluation of the above data as part of an application to HSE.
 All data must be submitted in full.

 Positive tank mixes may not be recommended in any company literature etc.